lukefitzwolfgang/icatproject/tools/ice/trunk/README.txt

 ICE - ICAT Editor
 -----------------

-All documentation on ice mat be found at http://www.icatproject.org/mvn/site/tools/ice
+All documentation on ice may be found at http://www.icatproject.org/mvn/site/tools/ice